davidtchiu/davidtchiu.github.io/teaching/cs455/hwk3.ddl/index.md

 #### Submitting Your Assignment

-After you have completed the homework, use the following to submit your work on moodle.
+After you have completed the homework, use the following to submit your work on Canvas.
 You must submit two files: (1) The file containing the SQL schema definition.
 This file must be in plain-text.
 (2) The script used to generate the insert statements.
 Zip these files up.

 Navigate to our course on Canvas.
 You should see the Homework 3 Dropbox.
 Click on this link, and you should be able to drag your file right into the submission box.
 Click "Save Changes".
 You may submit as often as you'd like before the deadline.
 I will grade the most recent copy.